ahmedXeid/Company_SQL/README.md

 This SQL project demonstrates real-world database operations on a company dataset.
 It combines structured queries with business logic to reveal meaningful insights and simulate scenarios like salary updates and employee insertions.

-Whether you're analyzing organizational structure, monitoring department efficiency, or performing role-based filtering, this project offers a comprehensive demonstration of SQL in action.
+This project offers a comprehensive demonstration of SQL in action, whether you're analyzing organizational structure, monitoring department efficiency, or performing role-based filtering.